 Lastly, if your horse has insulin resistance, you should speak to your vet first before giving any fruit, including strawberries, to your horse.

-Most experts agree that no more than five to 10 strawberries a week is a good rule of thumb for an average-sized horse.
+Most experts agree that no more than 5 to 10 strawberries a week is a good rule of thumb for an average-sized horse.
 Be sure to wash them thoroughly and try to source varieties that are free from pesticides.
 They should also always be ripe, fresh, and free of mold — avoid frozen or expired strawberries.

 Strawberries are to be given as an occasional treat only and cannot replace any part of your horse’s normal diet.
 Remember to throw away any strawberries that your horse doesn’t eat right away to avoid them eating a moldy strawberry later on — this fruit rots and molds quickly.

 Strawberries are nutritious and tasty treats that are perfectly safe to give your horse as occasional snacks, and they can provide health benefits too.
 However, too many strawberries can also cause digestive issues, like bloat, so moderation is key.
-We recommend no more than five to 10 strawberries a week, just to be on the safe side.
+We recommend no more than 5 to 10 strawberries a week, just to be on the safe side.
 Also, organic varieties are preferable, and always make sure they are fresh, washed, and mold-free.